myreal-exe/Kindle-Clippings-Formatter/README.md

 3) Run the script (Python 3.x - no dependencies)
 4) The output will be formatted as follows:

-    a) The script will create a "{book_title}.txt" file for every book title
+    a) The script will create a "{book_title}.txt" file for every book mentioned in clips.txt file

     b) Each "{book_title.txt}" file will contain each clipping for that book removing useless data such as the date of the clipping and chain them together with a blank new line between each other